Local Government Association Peer Review

-The LGA Peer Review process is designed to support the council's performance by identifying its areas of strength and areas for development.
+The Local Government Association (LGA) Peer Review process is designed to support the council's performance by identifying its areas of strength and areas for development.
 The Peer Review is conducted by a team of people with a wide range of experience and knowledge about local government.
 The process focuses on the following:

 - Understanding of the local place and priority setting: Does the council understand its local context and place and use that to inform a clear vision and set of priorities?